raminrahimzada/Aditum/README.md

 # Aditum
-Granular User Access Management - Users, Groups, Operations, Permissions
+Granular User Access Management - Users, Groups, Operations, Permissions (fully thread-safe)

 With Aditum You can set permission to user or group according to Operations<br/>
 User , Group and Operation details are not stored in Aditum <br/>